Der200/Der200/README.md

 ### Hello guest! 😎
-You are on the front-end developer page (stage: education)
+You are on the front-end developer page

 ### About me
 - 📚 I like to study;